gemini-hlsw/itc-server/README.md

 ## Deploying

-To deploy you need to first be logged into Heroku and also logged into the docker registry.
+To deploy you need to first be logged into Heroku.
 So

     heroku login

-and then
+We need to push a relatively large amount of jar files (Around 240mb) which cannot be stored in github due to its size Thus we have a `deploy` and then

     heroku container:login